 Longarm quilting is used to describe the size of the sewing machine.
 Now, it is used to describe a quilting process by which a longarm sewing machine is used to sew together a quilt top, quilt batting and quilt backing into a finished quilt.
-The longarm sewing machine typically ranges from 10 to 14 feet in length.
-One typically consists of an industrial sewing machine, a 10 to 14-foot table, and several rollers on which the fabric layers are placed.
+A Longarm typically consists of an industrial sewing machine, a 10 to 14-foot table, and several rollers on which the fabric layers are placed.
+Ours is 14 feet.

 The longarm quilting machine makes quilting a completely new experience.
 It combines the creativity of hand quilting with the speed and accuracy of computerized machine quilting.
 Quilting using a longarm machine can take significantly less time than hand quilting or more traditional machine quilting.
 This time saving is a large factor in the gain in popularity of longarm quilting.